matthew-brett/dyneweb/research/cv.rst

 **2000 – 2004** *Katja Osswald*
     The role of SMA and basal ganglia in motor learning, mechanisms of apraxia and methods of functional MRI analysis (submitted May 2004).
-Katja is now a clinical psychologist.
+Katja is now a teaching fellow at the department of psychology in York and a practicing clinical psychologist.

 **2001 – 2004** *Jessica Grahn*